 Coffee makers come in three general varieties, based on how they function: stovetop, electric, and manual.
 Stovetop coffee makers get their heat from the stove, as the name implies.
 Electric coffee makers plug into the wall and use electricity to brew coffee.
 Manual coffee makers rely on boiled water and time to brew coffee.
 Brew time, drink capacity, and programming options are some of the factors to consider when comparing coffee makers.
 Choosing a stovetop, electric, or manual coffee maker depends on your coffee preferences, budget, and preferred brewing method.

 Brewing time is a critical factor when making coffee, and it varies depending on the type of coffee maker.
 Brewing time can range from 20 seconds to 36 hours.
 When making espresso, the coffee grounds should only be in contact with water for 20 to 30 seconds.
 French presses take about four minutes to brew coffee, and drip coffee makers require about five to brew a pot.
 The cold-brew method requires the longest brewing time, as it needs to steep overnight.
 Generally, the longer the brew time, the more flavorful the coffee.
+Fancy coffee makers often come with adjustable options for brewing times to cater to a user’s preference.

 Coffee changes flavor at different stages of the brew cycle, and the solubility of coffee grounds decreases throughout the cycle.
 Even though the richest flavors are extracted at the beginning of a brew cycle, coffee pros recommend letting coffee complete its full cycle before pouring a cup to get a balanced flavor.
 Some automatic drip coffee makers have settings that allow you to pour a cup of coffee before the brew cycle is done, helpful if you’re in a hurry.